Vehicle registration plates of Liechtenstein: Exceptional vehicles

 Registration plates with light brown base colour and number series either starting from FL 21 or from FL 5000 (for trailer plates) are available for exceptional vehicles and trailers that do not comply with the general regulations regarding weight and size due to their design or intended use.
 These vehicles may only operate with a special written permit.
 This category includes, for example, mobile cranes, heavy excavators, extra-wide tractors, heavy transport vehicles or heavy-duty trailers etc.

 Repeater plates

-Since March of 2022, motor vehicle owners in Liechtenstein have the possibility to obtain a third license plate, showing the same number in white characters on a red base, for attachment to the rear load carrier.
+Since March 2022, motor vehicle owners in Liechtenstein have the possibility to obtain a third license plate, showing the same number in white characters on a red base, for attachment to the rear load carrier.
 Until then, the black rear license plate had to be mounted on the load carrier if the load carrier concealed the license plate on the rear of the vehicle.
 This new repeater plate is being issued exclusively in the long format and it may only be used in combination with the regular pair of black license plates.
 Liechtenstein introduced the third license plate parallel to Switzerland on 1 March 2022.